itglue/itglue-aws/README.md

 export ITGLUE_API_KEY=<YOUR_API_KEY>
 export ITGLUE_API_URL="https://api.itglue.com"
 ```
-For EU, the API_URL is "https://api.eu.itglue.com"
+For Frankfurt users, the API_URL is "https://api.eu.itglue.com"

 #### 2. Import EC2 Instances
 You can call the import scripts directly to import or update EC2 Instances.
 The flags available are: